raemadeline/css-for-engineers/articles/5_sass_functions.md

 Here's a [codepen demo](http://codepen.io/raemadeline/pen/QEOzbG) to show that mixin in use.

 For the most part mixins and functions are interchangeable, but their syntax is slightly different.
-Mixins are `@include`-ed and functions are called to replace values.
+Mixins are `@include`-ed, and functions are called to replace values.
 Here's the same mixin above but replaced by a function.
 Instead of declaring the style directly in the mixin, the color is returned as a value.

 ```scss
 @function get-region-color($state) {